Firefox 59, 'By Far the Biggest Update Since Firefox 1.0', Arrives With Faster Page Loads and Improved Private Browsing - Slashdot

 That would be great.
 Right now if you want to make a kiosk device, the only browser that has enterprise long-term support is IE11.
 Chrome and FF don't have any kind of enterprise support.
 And Microsoft doesn't support Edge in their long-term support branch.
 If you purchase their embedded Windows or server Windows, it doesn't have Edge and there is no installer to add it.

-Extensions killed the beast (Score:2)
+Extensions killed the beast (Score:5, Interesting)

 I have been using Firefox since when it was only part of mozilla, but I have since moved to Waterfox, because I have not been able to replace my old extensions.
 And the newer version of my old extensions, e.g. noscript, really slow down the new firefox browser.